jfcloutier/karma_agency/notes/agency/policies.md

 * Directly: By requesting its umwelt to alter the supporting belief itself
 * Indirectly: By requesting its umwelt to impact one or more of the beliefs that are causally related to the supporting belief (contingent beliefs according to the CA's causal theory).

-Let's says a CA wants to impact an observation A that supports a belief it intends to persist or terminate.
+Let's say a CA wants to impact an observation A that supports a belief it intends to persist or terminate.
 It could do so directly but also indirectly by impacting observation B if

 * A and B are mutually exclusive (according to the CA's causal theory)
 * A and B must co-exist under some condition
 * B causes A under some condition

-How a CA could impact a held belief is further modulated by the kind of belief it is (abduction, count, trend or ending belief).
+How a CA could impact a held belief is further modulated by the kind of belief it is (count, trend or ending belief).

 ### Impacting an abduction belief

 An *abduction* belief can not be impacted.
 This would be tantamount to neurosis.
-The abduced beliefs are unchangeable realit, until a new causal model is acquired that is without them.
+The abduced beliefs are posited as given, until a new causal model is acquired that is without them.

 ### Impacting a count belief